isomerpages/govtech-corp/_products-and-services/For Businesses/Overview.md

 third_nav_title: For Businesses
 variant: tiptap
 ---
-<h3>Our products and services for businesses</h3>
+<h2>Our products and services for businesses</h2>
 <p>Here at GovTech, we strive to give businesses operating in Singapore a
 competitive edge.
-From allowing the integration of an authourisation system that inspires consumer trust to a framework that enables interoperability of electronic trade documents across digital platforms, we've made it our business to empower yours.</p>
+From allowing the integration of an authorisation system that inspires consumer trust to a framework that enables interoperability of electronic trade documents across digital platforms, we've made it our business to empower yours.</p>